liferay/liferay-docs/discover/portal/articles/07-setting-up-liferay/01-system-settings/02-configuration-files.markdown

     com.liferay.portal.remote.cxf.common.configuration.CXFEndpointPublisherConfiguration-a6f67e48-6dca-49c6-bf6b-8fd5e6016b2d.config

 This is simply to guarantee that the file has a unique name.
-It's recommended to rename the exported file to use a more descriptive subname.
+If you're exporting the configuration file for deployment in a *separate @product@ system*, you can rename the exported file to use a more descriptive subname.
+If you rename the file and deploy it to the same system from which it was exported, the new subname marks it as an entirely new configuration.
+You'll end up with an additional configuration instance in this case, not just a renamed one.

 $$$